Hill Farms Ice Rink

 Disconnect the hose (the two little brass clamps that you connected a while ago)

-Coil the hose back on the floor or hang it back on the east wall in BIG loops, making sure to let any remaining water drain out.
+Coil the hose back on the floor or hang it back on the east wall in BIG loops, making sure to let any remaining water drain out (opening the nozzle as you do this will help).
 Unless told otherwise, put the hose back where it came from.
 If one of the tractors is parked too close to the east wall, you won’t be able to get in close enough to hang the hose.

 Wipe off any water that is on the bottom of the little door that covers the hose connection.
 Otherwise, the door could will freeze shut.